bowman2001/perplexdoc/content/doc/intro/_index.md

       alt: "Red glowing neon letters: “Ready or Not”"
 ---

-Perplex is designed to publish technical content written in **Markdown** with the static site generator **Hugo**.
-It provides templates for blog postings, a documentation with up to three section levels and single pages.
+Perplex is designed to publish technical content written in **Markdown** using the powerful static site generator **Hugo**.
+It provides templates for a documentation with up to three section levels, blog postings, short news and single pages.
 Templates for long articles will follow soon.
 {.p-first} <!--more-->

 The main chapters of this documentation assume basic knowledge about Markdown and Hugo.
 Doesn't sound familiar at all?
 The following pages about these topics get you started.